 The water is moved by the actions of some filling the stream with lively commotion, and within the plumes of shifting dirt shine mv dreams through.

-I feel alive in the moment but as everyone leaves, the dirt settles, the water becomes still, and my dreams rest, I return to my slowpaced existence.
+I feel alive in the moment avoid them.
+Is there anything, in any class, more important to teach kids?
+Finally, if kids are not taught the story of human origins and evolution in school, with a qualified science teacher, they will likely learn it, if they ever do, through memes, social media posts, blogs, and other, often wildly inaccurate, sources.
+And they will likely conclude that 'evolution says we came from monkeys,' something paleoanthropologists have never claimed.
+Today, high school students are not enrolled in an elective course on human origins and evolution while many thousands are comparing hairs and footprints, deluded into believing that what they are doing is actually science.
+I am hopeful that one day this situation will be reversed, forensics courses will be remembered as an unscientific mistake and all students will have the opportunity to learn the true story of our species and benefit from that powerful knowledge.
+I urge every parent, every school board member, administrator, and science educator, to fight to replace unscientific forensics with an elective course on human evolution.
+JON DIPIPPO BROOKLYN but as everyone leaves, the dirt settles, the water becomes still, and my dreams rest, I return to my slowpaced existence.
 If only I was a river.
 I would have the force to carve out my own path, a current to move any debris, and in the sun, my dreams would sparkle while traveling to new shores, but if I am not strong enough to grow on my own, my dreams may never surface.
-The 17th Annual Julius Sokenu Poetry Awards Celebration will ture Poet Ines P. Rivera Prosdocimi and student award winners on April 25 from 6-9 p.m. in Willimantic.
+The 17th Annual Julius Sokenu Poetry Awards Celebration will feature Poet Ines P. Rivera Prosdocimi and student award winners on April 25 from 6-9 p.m. in Willimantic.
 Details at: qvcc.edu/poetryawards.
-A6 • Friday, April 19, 2024 LETTERS TO THE EDITOR Earth - We're all just renters here!
+LETTERS TO THE EDITOR In the Studio Earth - We're all just renters here!